Wayne Wheeler: Early career

 Wheeler was studying at Oberlin when Howard Hyde Russell offered him a job with the newly-organized Anti-Saloon League (ASL), saying later that he saw in Wheeler "a loving, spirited self-sacrificing soul who yearns to help the other fellow."

-After graduating in 1894, Wheeler accepted Hyde's job offer and became a field organizer for the ASL.
+After graduating in 1894, Wheeler accepted Russell's job offer and became a field organizer for the ASL.
 Wheeler studied law while working for the ASL, and in 1898, he earned his LL.B. degree from Western Reserve University.

 Wheeler's background in teaching and law enabled him to become a skilled organizer and debater, and after receiving his law degree, he was appointed head of the ASL's legal office, where he was responsible for initiating numerous lawsuits in support of regulating the production, sale, and consumption of alcohol.

 Continued career

-In 1903, Wheeler became acting superintendent of the ASL, its full-time executive director, and in 1904, he was appointed to the post permanently.
+In 1903, Wheeler became acting superintendent of the Ohio ASL and its full-time executive director, and in 1904, he was appointed to the post permanently.
 Wheeler advocated for prohibitionists to enforce laws strictly and unsympathetically, rather than attempting to curb alcohol consumption through treatment and education.

 To that end, Wheeler and the ASL campaigned against Myron T. Herrick, who ran for re-election as Governor of Ohio in 1906.
-Herrick was a Republican and a conservative, and supported a local option bill backed by the ASL but had agreed to some modifications to ensure passage.
-For his willingness to compromise, the ASL decreed that Herrick was not sufficiently in favor of prohibition, and backed his opponent, Democrat John M. Pattison, a temperance advocate.
+Herrick was a Republican and a conservative and supported a local option bill backed by the ASL but had agreed to some modifications to ensure passage.
+For his willingness to compromise, the ASL decreed that Herrick was not sufficiently in favor of prohibition and backed his opponent, the Democrat John M. Pattison, a temperance advocate.
 Pattison won, a result that marked the first significant victory for the Anti-Saloon League.